gauravmitra1995/pyColloidomer_2023/dimer_trimer/analysis/README.md

 *saturation_data* contains the data for the value of this fraction at saturation for various choices of R when (a) Np is varied and epsilon is fixed (b) epsilon is varied and Np is fixed.
 This data is basically used to construct all the 6 heat maps shown in Fig.3 of the main text and the one in Fig.S2 of SI.

-*final_figures* contain all the heat maps (Fig.3), the Nbonded vs Np plot at saturation for different R (Fig. S4)  and also the plots showing the variation of the fraction of available binders with time (and the fitted curves are shown too).
+*final_figures* contain all the heat maps (Fig.3), the Nbonded vs Np plot at saturation for different R (Fig. S4)  and also the plots showing the variation of the fraction of available binders with time (and the fitted curves are shown too, Fig S1).

 *differencepatches_vs_time_data_new* contains all the asymmetry of patches data for trimer (Fig S3).

-*tauvariation_vs_konkoff* contains all data, releavnt analysis scripts and plots for the variation of the recruitment time with changing kon (or koff) for 2 epsilons.
+*tauvariation_vs_konkoff* contains all data, relevant analysis scripts and plots for the variation of the recruitment time with changing kon (or koff) for 2 epsilons.
 (Fig S2).

 **B) Instructions and sequence for running the scripts to generate the figures used in main text and SI:**